 Arranging a burial

 The cost of arranging a burial is made up of two elements; the cost of buying the piece of land or "grave" and the cost of opening the grave which is the "interment".

 At present no new graves are available at Dringhouses.
 However, there are other cemeteries within York that offer new purchased graves:

-Only memorials that confirm to an approved specification are allowed in the cemetery.
-These specifications are available from York crematorium office, funeral directors and monumental masons.
+Only memorials that conform to an approved specification are allowed in the cemetery.
+These specifications are available from the York Crematorium office, funeral directors and monumental masons.
 Appropriate authority must be obtained before a memorial can be fixed and it is important to note that the grave owner, or their executor or personal representative will be held responsible for the future maintenance and safety of that memorial.